An Explicit, Coupled-Layer Construction of a High-Rate Regenerating Code with Low Sub-Packetization Level, Small Field Size and $d< (n-1)$: Node Repair

-The case of planes having intersection score $>1$ can be shown to reduce to the case of planes having intersection score $1$ using arguments similar to those employed in describing how data collection is carried out.
+The case of planes having intersection score $>1$ can be shown to reduce to the case of plane shaving intersection score $1$ using arguments similar to those employed in describing how data collection is carried out.
+For lack of space, we omit the details.